fh295/fh295.github.io/index.md

-##### Other stuff
+##### What sort of researcher am I?

 I was once asked in a job interview “what sort of researcher are you?’.
 I didn’t have authoritative answer, and, on reflection, I hope I never do.
-Categories are useful for some things, but I don’t think they should be used to group people into tribes or otherwise reach quick conclusions about work.
+Categories are useful for some things, but bad things tend to happen if put them onto people too easily.

+When not working, things I like to do include football, running, yoga, travelling and relaxing.